ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Introduction

-To reduce the overhead, Feinberg {\em et al.}\cite{feinberg2018enabling} proposes to truncate the higher bits in exponents, e.g., using the low 6 bits or module 64 of the exponent to represent each original value, while keeping the number of fraction bits the unchanged (52 bits).
-This ad-hoc solution {\em does not ensure the convergence} of iterative solves (see Table \ref{tab:crystm03_ites} and Section \ref{sec:perf_cg_bicg} for details).
-In addition, as shown in Figure \ref{figure:cgbicgperf}, it may unnecessarily incur the hardware and execution time cost for the full precision, even when we assume ESCMA \cite{feinberg2018enabling} functions correctly.
+To reduce the overhead, Feinberg {\em et al.}\cite{feinberg2018enabling} propose to truncate the higher bits in exponents, e.g., using the low 6 bits or module 64 of the exponent (the 64 paddings in \cite{feinberg2018enabling}) to represent each original value, while keeping the number of fraction bits the unchanged (52 bits).
+However, this ad-hoc solution {\em does not ensure the convergence} of iterative solves (see Table \ref{tab:crystm03_ites} and Section \ref{sec:perf_cg_bicg}).
+In general, to ensure convergence, we need two requirements.
+(1) correct matrix values, which are ensured by \cite{feinberg2018enabling} with the aid of floating-point units (FPUs) when the exponent range of a submatrix falls outside the 6 bits mapped to ReRAMs.
+(2) correct vector values, which is not considered by \cite{feinberg2018enabling}.
+In the computation, matrix value does not change, but vector values change every iteration.
+Thus, vector values in \cite{feinberg2018enabling} fall out of range (i.e., the 64 padding).
+As a result, the solvers do not converge.
+In addition, the hardware cost increases exponentially with the exponent bits. \cite{feinberg2018enabling} used 6 bits for the exponent, however, we can further reduce the exponent bits.
+Thus, \cite{feinberg2018enabling} did not fully reduce the overhead.

-In this paper, we propose \rfloat, a principled approach based on a flexible and fine-grained floating-point number representation.
+We propose \rfloat, a principled approach based on a flexible and fine-grained floating-point number representation.
 The key insight of our solution is the {\em exponent value locality} among the elements in a matrix block, which is the granularity of computation in ReRAM.
 If we consider the whole matrix, the exponent values can span a wide range, e.g., up to 11 for a matrix, but the range within a block is smaller, e.g., at most 7 for the same matrix.
-It naturally motivates the idea of choosing an {\em exponent base} $e_b$ for all exponents in a block, and storing only the {\em offsets} from $e_b$.
+It naturally motivates the idea of choosing an {\em exponent base} $e_b$ for all exponents in a block and storing only the {\em offsets} from $e_b$.
 For a matrix block, although the absolute exponent values may be large, the variation is not.
 For most blocks, by choosing a proper $e_b$, the offset values are much smaller than the absolute exponent values, thereby reducing the number of bits required.